Acupuncture: Traditional

 In TCM, disease is generally perceived as a disharmony or imbalance in energies such as yin, yang, qi, xuĕ, zàng-fǔ, meridians, and of the interaction between the body and the environment.
 Therapy is based on which "pattern of disharmony" can be identified.
 For example, some diseases are believed to be caused by meridians being invaded with an excess of wind, cold, and damp.
 In order to determine which pattern is at hand, practitioners examine things like the color and shape of the tongue, the relative strength of pulse-points, the smell of the breath, the quality of breathing, or the sound of the voice.
 TCM and its concept of disease does not strongly differentiate between the cause and effect of symptoms.

 Purported scientific basis

-Many within the scientific community consider attempts to rationalize acupuncture in science to be quackery and pseudoscience.
-Academics Massimo Pigliucci and Maarten Boudry describe it as a "borderlands science" lying between science and pseudoscience.
+Many within the scientific community consider acupuncture to be quackery and pseudoscience, having no effect other than as "theatrical placebo".
+David Gorski has argued that of all forms of quackery, acupuncture has perhaps gained most acceptance among physicians and institutions.
+Academics Massimo Pigliucci and Maarten Boudry describe acupuncture as a "borderlands science" lying between science and pseudoscience.

+A 2015 paper states that acupuncture is "often considered as 'pseudoscience' or 'quackery' with no credible or respectable place in medicine".